 Parameters Input, format Remarks GPSMA 0.0.0.0 "0.0.0.0" is always entered.
-The system searches for the IP address via the fully qualified domain name of the SMTP server (GPDNS parameter).
-GPDNS smtp.emailprovider.com Fully qualified domain name (plain text name) of the SMTP server (e-mail receiver).
-GPNRS 0.0.0.0 "0.0.0.0" is always entered.
+If "0.0.0.0" is entered here and nothing "" (empty) is entered for the fully qualified domain name (plain text name) in the GPDNS parameter: The system searches for the IP address via the e-mail address of the receiver (GPEMT parameter).
+GPDNS Nothing is ever entered: "" (empty).
+If nothing "" (empty) is entered here and "0.0.0.0" is entered for the static IP address in the GPSMA parameter: The system searches for the IP address via the e-mail address of the receiver (GPEMT parameter).
+GPNRS 0.0.0.0 "0.0.0.0" is entered: The IP address of the DNS server is determined automatically.
+A fixed IP address can also be entered, however.
 GPSMP 25 IP port 25 is used in most cases.
 If this is not supported, contact your administrator, IT department.
-GPSAE 1 Switch-on the authentication.
-GP3US Max.
-24 characters User name for the authentication.
-GP3PS Max.
-12 characters Password for the authentication.
 GPEMT e.g. john.public@company.com E-mail address of receiver.
 GPEMF e.g. client@provider.com E-mail address of the field device and receiver of mail errors.
 GPHES e.g. Promag800 How the measuring device is identified at the SMTP server of the receiver.
 The SMTP server must know this name (otherwise the e-mail might be treated as spam).

-Exact description of the parameters $\rightarrow \square$ 74.
+Exact description of the parameters $\rightarrow \cong$ 72.

-- 2. Test whether communication can be established: - Via the integrated user interface $\rightarrow \cong$ 56: - a.
+- 2. Test whether communication can be established: - Via the integrated user interface $\rightarrow \cong 54$: - a.
 Select parameter group "7 Communication". - b.
-Select the "Send events" parameter $\rightarrow \square$ 149. - c.
-Use the ESC key to confirm the "EXECUTE?" prompt. - Via the tree structure $\rightarrow \square$ 58: - a.
+Select the "Send events" parameter $\rightarrow \square$ 139. - c.
+Use the ESC key to confirm the "EXECUTE?" prompt. - Via the tree structure $\rightarrow \square$ 56: - a.
 Select the parameter group "Communication". - b.
-Select the "EVTSI" parameter $\rightarrow \cong$ 149. - c.
-Select "EVTSI=". - ✔ "EVTSI=" appears in the input box. - d.
-Enter the value "1" after "EVTSI=" in the input box (EVTSI=1). - e.
-Press 🗉 to confirm the value entered. - ✓ The correct entry is confirmed in the view box: 0:OK. - Check the test result in the event list → 64.
+Select the "EVTSI" parameter $\rightarrow \square$ 139. - c.
+Select "EVTSI=". - ✓ "EVTSI=" appears in the input box. - d.
+Enter the value "1" after "EVTSI=" in the input box (EVTSI=1).

+- e.
+Press 🗉 to confirm the value entered. - ✓ The correct entry is confirmed in the view box: 0:OK. - Check the test result in the event list → 63.
 An e-mail will have been sent if the communication was established successfully.

-For an overview of other configuration options for establishing e-mail communication (sending), and the related advantages and disadvantages, see $\rightarrow \cong 74$ .
+For an overview of other configuration options for establishing e-mail communication (sending), and the related advantages and disadvantages, see $\rightarrow \cong 71$.